-Investors and a growing number of directors have focused on separating the roles over the past year.
-Shareholders submitted independent chair proposals at 48 Russell 3000 companies in 2012, a significant increase from the 23 proposals submitted in 2011.
-The average support level for such proposals rose slightly, from 33 percent in 2011 to 36 percent in 2012.
-Despite increased levels of average support, independent chair proposals only received a majority of votes cast at three of the 48 companies.
+Investors, proxy advisors, and a growing number of directors have focused on separating the roles over the past year.
+Shareholders submitted independent chair proposals at 58 Russell 3000 companies in 2013, slightly higher than the 48 in 2012 and significantly higher than the 23 proposals submitted in 2011.
+The average support level for such proposals fell slightly, from 36 percent in 2012 to just about 31% in 2013.
+Despite increased levels of average support, independent chair proposals only received a majority of votes cast at five of the 58 companies.

-Of the companies that have a combined chair and CEO, about half of those boards are already discussing possibly splitting the role at their next CEO succession, according to PwC’s 2012 Annual Corporate Directors Survey.
+Fifty-five percent of directors said their company separates the roles of chair and CEO1.
+Of the companies that have a combined chair and CEO, about half of those boards are already considering splitting the role at their next CEO succession.
 The prevalence of these conversations suggests many directors are reevaluating their board leadership structure -- perhaps in response to continued shareholder activism against combining the role.

 |Other key issues|